bioinformatics-polito/EGAsubmitter/README.md

 After this, you can login using your credentials.
 In the main folder, launch the command
 `$ source ./login.sh`
-and fill your username and password.
+and fill your username (ega-box-xxxx) and password.
 In case you close your shell, it crashes, or the connection times out (error: “Session timed out”), you will need to re-login with the same command `$ source ./login.sh` again.

 Once the .csv file is ready, please launch the command